koester/random-profile-generator/README.md

 npm install
 ```

-After that you can run the app on a local development server with `npm run server` or build it with `npm run build`
+After that you can run the app on the local development server with `npm run server` or build it with `npm run build`